Last updated on April 1, 2023 by Wandering our World

 That’s because both of these destinations are actually quite different from each other, despite being part of the same country.

-In north Italy the pace of life is more immediate, the cities are cosmopolitan, and tourism is rife.
+For example, in north Italy the pace of life is more immediate, the cities are cosmopolitan, and tourism is rife.

 North Italy has sweeping mountain views, beautiful lakes, boisterous coastlines, and major cities rich in history and culinary delights.

-Northern Italy: City Breaks
+North Italy: City Breaks

-Northern Italy has the most popular city break destinations in the world!
+Simply put, Northern Italy has the most popular city break destinations in the world!

 So if you’re looking for a holiday that involves exploring world famous cities, museums and urban culture, then it’s likely the north will suit you more than the south.
+After all this area is home to cities like Milan and Venice!

 Let’s break down the tourist hot-spots and cities that may be off your radar.